 An “Advance Health Care Directive” (Also called a Living Will) confers authority typically to a loved to make important health care choices for you, such as end-of-life care, should you be terminally ill.
 It also covers decisions such as whether you would agree to undergo diagnostic testing, certain surgical procedures, and whether you are open to organ donation.
 By having your Advance Health Care Directive prepared while you still have your full mental capacity to make such choices, you can have the people you trust make highly personal choices on your behalf.
 To learn more about Advanced Health Care Directives, schedule a free initial consultation by calling: 818-538-2095 or simply contact us online.

 As elder law attorneys we represent clients that are going through inheritance disputes arising out of probate, trust, and estate distribution proceedings.
 Ideally, the goal is to avoid will-contests and estate litigation through early and careful estate planning.
 However, should disputes arise between intended and unintended beneficiaries, you will want to have an experienced elder litigator in your corner.
-To learn more about estate and probate litigation, schedule a free initial consultation by calling: 818-538-2095 or simply contact us online
+To learn more about estate and probate litigation in the San Fernando Valley area, schedule a free initial consultation by calling: 818-538-2095 or simply contact us online